emmericp/MoonGen/README.md

 [Our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015.pdf) [1] features a detailed evaluation of this feature and compares it to software methods.

 ## Better Software Rate Control
 The hardware supports only CBR traffic.
-Other traffic patterns, especially a Poisson distribution, are desirable.
+Other traffic patterns, especially a Poisson process, are desirable.

 The problem that software rate control faces is that it needs to generate an 'empty space' on the wire.
 We circumvent this problem by sending bad packets in the space between packets instead of trying to send nothing.